Inactivity and Metabolic Health V

 Whole or minimally processed foods.

 For the vast majority of human history we’ve eaten foods in the form nature provides to them, or very close.
-Until the last century, processing of food was minimal: cooking, grinding, fermenting, drying, etc. Only recently have we begun extracting, isolating fractionating, hydrolyzing, etc. Given enough time we could surely adapt to these processes (we are a highly adaptable species after all, a trait that accounts for our success) but that adaptation hasn’t occurred yet and likely won’t for many more generations.
-Our bodies are adapted to absorbing and metabolizing nutrients in synergy with the other nutrients that occur together in whole foods.
+Until the last century, processing of food was minimal: cooking, grinding, fermenting, drying, etc. Only recently have we begun extracting, isolating fractionating, hydrolyzing, etc. Given enough time we could surely adapt to these processes (we are a highly adaptable species after all, a trait that accounts for our success), and in fact I think we can get away with eating some processed foods because we’re so adaptable (I do), but our bodies are adapted to absorbing and metabolizing nutrients in synergy with the other nutrients that occur together in whole foods, so eating mostly whole foods is probably best in the big picture.

 That said, I’ve heard arguments that we’re evolutionarily adapted to specific macronutrient ratios, and I find this line of thinking completely ridiculous.
 Because we’ve found ways to thrive in almost every environment on earth, we’ve been able to adapt to the foods provided by those environments.
 The Inuits thrive on a diet of mostly fat, while the Kitavans thrive on a diet of mostly carbs.
 And somewhere on earth, you’ll find a culture that thrives on every macronutrient ration in between.
 We eat animals, we eat plants, we eat grains and legumes, we eat insects, we eat fungi, we eat crustaceans, we eat mollusks, we eat honey, we eat algae.
 And more.
 We like sweet things and we like fatty things.
 We’ve found ways to thrive on virtually anything the earth can provide.
 The common thread isn’t a macronutrient ratio, the common thread is whole, or minimally processed, foods.